Campus and community support and resources

 with the Dallas Area Rape Crisis Center.

-and Women & LGBT Center also provide education and prevention programs to
+- SMU Counseling Services and the Women & LGBT Center also provide education and prevention programs to

 classes, residence halls and Greek organizations upon request.
 Call

 SMU Police patrol campus 24 hours a day, seven days a week, and

 blue-light phones across campus connect directly to SMU Police.

 SMU Police provide crime prevention education and self-defense training to student groups, and are

 available upon request; 214-768-3333.

 SMU urges students to call for a security escort.